Working overseas

 Both UKCP and ICP are National Awarding Organisations accredited by the European Association for Psychotherapy, and therefore our training standards and requirements to be qualified as a psychotherapist on each register are equivalent.

-UKCP registrants applying to be listed on the ICP register must be resident in the UK and be registered in a modality recognised by both organisations.
+UKCP registrants applying to be listed on the ICP register must be residents of the UK and be registered in a psychotherapy modality recognised by both organisations.
 You can check whether the ICP recognises your modality on the ICP website.

 If you are listed on the ICP register via this agreement, this means that UKCP remains responsible for all aspects of your quality assurance, such as complaints or continuing professional development.
 This agreement is in place primarily to support those who may be working with clients across the borders, and to reassure clients of the equivalence of training and practice.